MOS-Chain/moschain/README.md

 make test
 ```

-Use Docker to build xuperchain see [docker build](core/scripts/README.md)
+Use Docker to build moschain see [docker build](core/scripts/README.md)

 ### Run